onecommons/vesper/doc/source/configvars.rst

 .. confval:: cmdline_handler

   A function called during command line processing at startup.
-It takes two arguments: the AppConfig object and the list of command arguments (excluding any arguments applied to built-in command options) Returns a list of arguments to be applied as config settings and set as `cmd_args` if `cmd_args` is not set.
+It takes two arguments: the AppConfig object and the list of command arguments (excluding any arguments applied to built-in command options).
+Returns a list of arguments to be applied as config settings and set as `cmd_args` if `cmd_args` is not set.

   Default: ``lambda app, args: args``